ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 The most basic level of transaction isolation is **read committed**, which simply just prevents dirty reads and dirty writes.

-**Dirty reads** is when a transaction can read another transaction's write that has not been committed yet, this is useful because if the transaction needs to update several objects, other transactions might see some updates but not others, and if the transaction aborts, any writes would need to rollback.
+**Dirty reads** is when a transaction can read another transaction's write that hasn't been committed yet, this is useful because if the transaction needs to update several objects, other transactions might see some updates but not others, and if the transaction aborts, any writes would need to rollback.
 To prevent dirty reads, a lock might be used, however, this harms the response time, so a better approach is to remember both the old and new values, and give the old value to any read request before commitment.

 **Dirty writes** is when a transaction write overwrites another transaction's uncommitted write, this is useful because if the transaction updates multiple objects, dirty writes can lead to bad outcome, however, preventing it still doesn't prevent some other race conditions.
 Most databases prevents dirty writes by using row-level locks.

-Read committed isolation does not protect against **read skew**, where a transaction reads different parts from the database in different points of time, this can be cause issues for situations like backups, analytic queries, or integrity checks.
+Read committed isolation doesn't protect against **read skew**, where a transaction reads different parts from the database in different points of time, this can be cause issues for situations like backups, analytic queries, or integrity checks.

 The solution to read skews is **snapshot isolation**, where each transaction reads from a consistent snapshot of the database, as if it was frozen at a particular point in time.
 It is usually implemented using write locks, but readers doesn't require any locks.